sghosh73/sghosh73.github.io/_pages/about.md

 Hello!

-I am currently a 3rd year PhD Student at the [University of Southern California](https://usc.edu), where I am advised by [Swabha Swayamdipta](https://dill-lab.github.io/).
+I am currently a 4th year PhD Student at the [University of Southern California](https://usc.edu).

 These days, I am very interested in LLM evaluation, characterizing LLM behaviors, and investigating the artifacts of preference tuning.